 Hold a Recipe Contest

 Let’s face it, preparing an entire Thanksgiving meal is a lot to ask of one person, so why not distribute the responsibilities?
-Instead, propose a light-hearted contest and have everyone prepare and bring one dish to enter.
+Instead, propose a light-hearted contest and have everyone prepare and bring one dish each to enter.
 Don’t forget the prizes!

 Thanksgiving is a holiday notorious for waste, be in food, plastic, paper, or emission form.
 Going green this Thanksgiving is a great way to ensure that showing your thanks transcends well past your front door.
 For tips on how to make your Thanksgiving greener, you might like our article, Tips for Having a Green Thanksgiving.